-Bridge Deck Stateroom: Size is 21.4 sqm (230 sqft).
+Bridge Deck Stateroom: Size is 21.4 sqm.
 Bedding is 1 Junior King Bed or 2 Single Beds.
 Maximum room capacity is 2 Adults.

-Bridge Deck Suite: Size is 55.8 sqm (593 sqft).
+Bridge Deck Suite: Size is 55.8 sqm.
 Features a bathtub in the ensuite.
-Bedding is 1 King Bed.
+Bedding is 1 Super King Bed.
 Maximum room capacity is 2 Adults.

 All meals during the cruise are included.
-Breakfast, lunch and dinner are usually served the Dining Room located on the Main Deck and are buffet-style.
+Breakfast, lunch and dinner are served in the Dining Room located on the Main Deck and are buffet-style while dinner is table d'hote.
 Coffee and tea is available 24 hours.
+Soft drinks are complimentary.
+House wine and beer will be included with lunch and dinner service.
 Meal times will be advised in the onboard daily bulletins.